Tachionstrahl/SignLanguageRecognition/README.md

 # SignLanguageRecognition

-This repository contains a variety of tools to build up a system for recognizing signs of the german sign language (DGS).
+This repository contains a variety of tools to build up a experimental ecosystem for recognizing signs of the german sign language (DGS).
 Our claim is an experimental attempt at live subtitling of gestures.
 For this we train a deep learning model (RNN) for predicting the actual signs made by a person filmed.
 Therefore we use [MediaPipe](https://github.com/google/mediapipe), a framework for building ML pipelines, to extract face and hand positions, including multiple coordinates for each finger.